-ONLINE Coronado Barraza, V 6/14-7/22
+0273 ONLINE Coronado Barraza, V 6/13-7/21

 Note: Online course.
-All instruction will be online.
+All instruction will be online with no specifically required meeting times.
 This course may use online exam proctoring software to administer exams.
 Access to a computer with audio and video capability is required.